Sophisticated and super kawaii. Score!

 And although they touch on trends—and their street subcultures can get a little freaky-deaky—in general they stick to decades-long classics like waves and a whole lot of layering for their day-to-day looks.

 Pretty, face-flattering and always feminine—what’s not to love?
 We rounded up a few of our favorite iconic Japanese hairstyles for every face shape, because let’s face it, we could all use a precision-cut from time to time.
-It looks like they’ve perfected the art of the fringe too, and as one of 2016’s hottest trends, to that we say a huge domo arigatou!
+It looks like they’ve perfected the art of the fringe too, and as one of the hottest trends out there, to that we say a huge domo arigatou!
 Read on:

 The Best Japanese Hairstyles for You